 A concept testing survey is only as good as the questions it asks.
-But quite often, the questions used in the concept testing surveys fail to capture the right feedback that us required fromm the target audience.
-That is why in this blog, we’ve listed discuss five tip to create best concept testing questions with examples.
-But before we dive into the tips, let’s first look at what concept testing is and the many benfits that it entails.
+But quite often the questions used in the concept testing surveys fail to capture the right feedback that is required from the target audience.
+That is why in this blog, we’ve listed five tips to create best concept testing questions with examples.
+But before we dive into the tips, let’s first look at what concept testing is and the many benefits that it entails.

 Let’s get started!

 Concept testing can be defined as a method of research that helps evaluate a product, service, or idea before it is launched, by asking for customer feedback on different concepts.
 It gives companies an idea of whether their product will be received well by their target audience before the product is even launched into the market.
 Concept testing helps organizations make better decisions and prevent financial losses.

 Concept testing surveys are sent to customer segments that constitute the company’s target market because the concept, or product, is targeted at these consumer groups and must therefore be received well by them.

 To get a better understanding of the importance of concept testing, let’s look at its benefits: